 A leaky toilet can waste a ton of water and consequently, your hard-earned money.
 Take a look at your toilet flapper to determine if there is a leak.
 If a leak exists, it will repeatedly spur the fill valve to send water to the tank.
 You can test the toilet flapper by dropping some food coloring in the tank.
 Let it rest idle for half an hour.
 Then check the toilet bowl.
 If the bowl is colored with the same hue as the food coloring, there is a leak.
 It might be possible that debris or other sediment has accumulated around the flapper.
 Dislodge this debris before committing to replacing the toilet flapper.

 Leaky appliances create annoying noises and set you back financially.
 A dripping faucet has the potential to waste upwards of 15 gallons worth of water per day.
 There is no sense in paying for that water when you get no use from it.
 Remedying leaky appliances has the potential to save you hundreds of dollars on your annual water bill.
 Reach out to a professional plumber to fix the leak and you’ll save plenty of money in the long run.

-When Plumbing Problems Pop Up, Climate Control Experts Can Help!
+When Plumbing Problems Pop Up, Fetch-A-Tech Can Help!

-When plumbing issues pop up in your Las Vegas home, give us a call at 702-602-6183.
+We hope these plumbing tips help you understand how you can save money in long-term with some proper maintenance.
+When plumbing issues pop up in your Las Vegas home, give us a call at 702-334-0655.
 We are your trusted Las Vegas plumbing experts and we’re ready to help you today!